 Just like last year, Apple will be making donations to the National Parks Foundation with a new Apple Pay donation program and Apple Watch Activity Challenge.
-Starting from August 24 it says that the company will donate $1 to the National Park Foundation for every purchase made using Apple Pay online at apple.com, or through the Apple Store app in the U.S.
+Starting from August 24 it says that the company will donate $1 to the National Park Foundation for every purchase made using Apple Pay online at apple.com or through the Apple Store app in the U.S.

 Apple confirms that starting from August 24 to 31; it will donate $1 to the National Park Foundation “for every purchase made with Apple Pay at any Apple Store, on apple.com or through the Apple Store app in the US.”

 It is also to start a National Park-themed Apple Watch Activity Challenge on September 1 to accompany the donation program.
-This new program will initiate Apple Watch users worldwide to walk, run, or do a wheelchair workout for 50 minutes to earn an Activity app award and stickers that are inspired by national parks.
+This new program will allow Apple Watch users worldwide to walk, run, or do a wheelchair workout for 50 minutes to earn an Activity app award and stickers inspired by national parks.
 The specific reason for 50 minutes workout is essentially a tribute to Redwood National Park’s 50th anniversary.